taless474/plexil1/doc/src/impl.md

 ## Overview

 This document presents the internal workings of the %PLEXIL Executive.
-The Executive is primarily coded in C++, specifically in the C++98 standard dialect.
+The Executive is primarily coded in C++; in release 4.6 earlier, specifically in the C++98 standard dialect.
 It is broken into sections which roughly correspond to the source code directory structure.

 * [Utilities](group___utils.html)